 FIFA 21’s new dual entitlement feature is basically cross-progression between generations of consoles, with “no extra costs.”
 EA’s new title is expected to arrive a while before all of the next-gen console’s quite vague “holidays” launch window, and this means players won’t have to wait to buy.

 The dual-share system won’t bring everything over from a current-generation console to the 2020 releases, however.
-FIFA Ultimate Team will be spread across both, as will Volta, but all other modes — including career mode and prob clubs — won’t come across in the jump.
+FIFA Ultimate Team will be spread across both, as will Volta, but all other modes — including career mode and Pro Clubs — won’t come across in the jump.

 How to use new FIFA 21 Dual Entitlement feature